 Associate Professor of Clinical Nutrition and Metabolism, Uppsala University, Sweden

 Dr. Risérus is associate professor of clinical nutrition and metabolism at Uppsala University in Sweden.
 He is currently leading a research group targeting dietary prevention and management of type 2 diabetes and cardiovascular disease, with special expertise on the role of fatty acids in the development and treatment of cardiometabolic diseases.
-His group has led a large number of clinical trials focusing on the effects of fatty acids on liver fat and non-alcoholic fatty liver disease (NAFLD), insulin resistance, and type 2 diabetes.
-Since 2012, Dr. Risérus has been the president of the Diabetes and Nutrition Study Group (DNSG) of the European Association for the Study of Diabetes (EASD).
+His group has led a large number of clinical trials focusing on the effects of fatty acids on liver fat and non-alcoholic fatty liver disease, insulin resistance, and type 2 diabetes.
+Since 2012, Dr. Risérus has been the president of the Diabetes and Nutrition Study Group of the European Association for the Study of Diabetes.
 Dr. Risérus earned his doctorate in medicine and nutrition at Uppsala University.

 Paul Ridker, M.D., M.P.H., F.A.C.C., F.A.H.A.